graphql/graphql.github.io/src/content/code/language-support/ballerina/server/ballerina-graphql.md

 To run a `ballerina-graphql` hello world server:

 - Download and install [Ballerina Language](https://ballerina.io/downloads)
-- Then run `bal run graphql_service.bal` to run the service, with with this code in the `graphql_service.bal` file:
+- Then run `bal run graphql_service.bal` to run the service, with this code in the `graphql_service.bal` file:

 ```ballerina
 import ballerina/graphql;